The Age Discrimination in Employment Act: Everything You Need to Know

 Despite the fact that extended age most often correlates with greater skills and experience in the workplace, a corporation isn't required to hire the most qualified or experienced individual for a selected function if the organization believes that the individual's abilities and enjoyment aren't an exceptional fit for the placement.

 If you need help with any issues surrounding age discrimination in employment, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.